One of the main advantages of using injection-molded components is versatility in the plastics available for specific, often complex, applications.

-Working together will ensure the resin has the characteristics needed for the job, and that complications will not arise during design and molding.
+Addressing plastics needs early in the design process is ideal, as is partnering with an experienced custom injection molder with plastics-specific expertise.
+Working together ensures the plastics have the characteristics needed for the job, and that materials-based complications will not arise during design and molding.

-However, when choosing a resin you have to not only consider the performance in final use, but moldability and performance in the injection molding process.
-For instance, if your plastic component will be continuously exposed to the extreme heat of a tooling or cutting operation, you might choose PEEK.
-In working with engineers at an expert injection molder to identify the complexities of the project design, tooling and molding, you may discover design changes are needed so PEEK performs to project expectations.
-Since PEEK is not as fluid as other resins, its behavior during the injection molding process needs to be taken into account in the component design.
+In working with expert custom injection molding engineers to identify the complexities of the project design, tooling, and molding, you may discover design changes are needed so PEEK performs to project expectations.
+Since PEEK is not as fluid as other plastics, its behavior during the injection molding process needs to be taken into account in the component design.

-This illustration demonstrates how resin selection impacts all aspects of an industrial project, and how quickly a seemingly good fit could add unanticipated expense, bias outcome or completely derail a project — all good reasons to work with an experienced complex injection molder, especially early in the design phase.
+This illustration demonstrates how plastics selection impacts all aspects of an industrial project, and how quickly a seemingly good solution could add unanticipated expense, bias outcome, or completely derail a project.